-As refugees cross over into the US borders and arrive at the immigration centers or border facilities here is a listing of potential health screening tests that the medical examiners or physicians may order.
-This listing serves as a guideline for physicians as to what to look for and also for the immigrants as to what they can expect.
+As refugees cross over into the US borders and arrive at the immigration centers or border facilities they may have to wait for medical screening tests to be performed.
+Here is a listing of potential health screening tests that the medical examiners or physicians may order.
+This refugees medical test check listing serves as a guideline for physicians as to what to look for and also for the immigrants as to what they can expect.

 Temporary or Short Term Health Insurance gives coverage for medical illness and accident for a fixed period, usually with a lower premium than other kinds of basic medical fitness insurance.
 There are two benefits to buying Temporary Health Insurance.